Dire Dawa Stadium

 Dire Dawa Stadium is a multi-purpose stadium in Dire Dawa, Ethiopia.
 It is currently used mostly for football matches, on club level by Dire Dawa City of the Ethiopian Premier League.
-The stadium has a capacity of 18,000 spectators.
+The stadium has a capacity of 25,000 spectators.

 History

 The stadium hosted six matches during the 1976 African Cup of Nations hosted by Ethiopia.

-In 2018, the stadium under went renovation work after the conclusion of Dire Dawa City's 2017-18 season.
+In 2018, the stadium underwent renovation work after the conclusion of Dire Dawa City's 2017-18 season.
 The renovation included an overhaul of the main pitch surface.
 Starting on April 7, 2021, the stadium hosted the third round of matches of the 2020-21 Ethiopian Premier League.